VIRTUAL ART OPENING + CULTURAL SHARING + ARTIST TALK

 2 In fact, artists often speak about “dressing” a mask, adding hair, feathers, and other adornments to complete the representation of the subject matter.

 3 Walter McGregor, of the Sealion-Town-People, in John R. Swanton, Haida Texts and Myths: Skidegate Dialect, Bureau of American Ethnography, Bulletin 29 (Washington: GPO, 1905; repr., New York: Johnson Reprint

 In collaboration with CVAG’s community partners, a convergent program presents Terri-Lynn Williams-Davidson / GIDAHL-GUDSLLAAY through a solo exhibition and a week of community engagement events that include cultural sharing + teachings, education outreach to local schools and the public, the annual Iona Campagnolo lecture, an art opening + artist talk, and a music concert at the Sid Williams Theatre.

 29 SEPT – 31 DEC / SOLO EXHIBITON CVAG

 14 OCT / CAMPAGNOLO 10TH ANNIVERSARY LECTURE

-15 OCT / CVAG EXHIBITION PUBLIC OPENING + ARTIST TALK
+15 OCT / CVAG EXHIBITION VIRTUAL OPENING + ARTIST TALK

-16 OCT / SGAANGWA CONCERT AT SID WILLIAMS THEATRE
+16 OCT / SGAANAGWA CONCERT AT SID WILLIAMS THEATRE